lml/fine_print/README.md

 Just like how rails provides a `skip_before_filter` method to offset `before_filter` calls, FinePrint provides a `fine_print_skip_signatures` method.
 This method takes the same arguments as, and can be called either before or after, `fine_print_get_signatures`.

-One way you may want to use these methods is to require signatures in every controller by default, and then to skip them in certain situation, e.g.:
+One way you may want to use these methods is to require signatures in every controller by default, and then to skip them in certain situations, e.g.:

 ```rb
 class ApplicationController < ActionController::Base